 The description calls the species rare, only found from a shale belonging to the coal measures at Rock Creek, Williamson County, Illinois.
-This is clearly not the case today.
-In just a short amount of time, I have found reported specimens from Kentucky, Ohio, Texas, Pennsylvania, and New Mexico.
+This is clearly not the case today, as several examples are found all over the Earth.
+In just a short research time, I have seen reported specimens from Kentucky, Ohio, Texas, Pennsylvania, and New Mexico.

 A Local Report of Pleurotomaria Carbonaria (=Shansiella Carbonaria)

 In the 1910 Annals of the Carnegie Museum, Percy Raymond reported specimens from two marine horizons locally.
-A single specimen was illustrated from the Brush Creek, recovered from Donohoe, PA.
-No specimen number exists, so it is currently unknown if this is in the Carnegie’s Invertebrate Paleontology Collections managed by Albert Kollar.
+A single example was illustrated from the Brush Creek, recovered from Donohoe, PA.
+Unfortunately, no specimen number exists, so it is currently unknown if this is in Carnegie’s Invertebrate Paleontology Collections, today managed by Albert Kollar.
 One interesting detail was Percy’s recalling of Conrad’s first described fossils back in 1835.
 It was in the 1910 publication that he discussed Turbo insectus and its similarity to Pleurotomaria carbonaria.

-In 1922, Helen Morningstar publishes a large volume on the Stratigraphy and Fossils of the Pottsville Formation in Ohio.
-In the section about fossils, she discusses the condition of recovered specimens and talks about there being a number of shells in an “excellent state of preservation”.
-She mentions that several of the different species within Pleurotomaria might be referable to P. carbonaria.
-The deeply depressed slit-band is discussed.
+In 1922, Helen Morningstar published a large volume on Ohio’s Stratigraphy and Fossils of the Pottsville Formation.
+In the section about fossils, she discusses the condition of recovered specimens and talks about several shells in an “excellent state of preservation.”
+She mentions that several different species within Pleurotomaria might be referable to P. carbonaria.
+Morningstar discusses the profoundly depressed slit band.
 Her publication includes several localities throughout Eastern Ohio and lists available species, including P. carbonaria.
-Five species of Pleurotomaria are discussed along with some internal molds.
+She discusses five species of Pleurotomaria, along with some internal molds.

 As part of a report on the Gastropoda of the Penchi and Taiyuan Series of Northern China, T. H. Yin erected the new genus Shansiella.
-He includes two catalog numbers, No. 4788 and No. 4789 for the holotype and paratypes of the genus.
-They were collected from the T’umen shale in the upper Taiyuan series, an Upper Carboniferous aged series.
+He includes two catalog numbers, No. 4788 and No. 4789, for the holotype and paratypes of the genus.
+Workers collected them from the T’umen shale in the upper Taiyuan series, an Upper Carboniferous aged series.

-Paleontology is not always a safe job, despite it being grounded with peaceful intentions.
-Yin mentions a colleague Y. T. Chao would have done work on both Gastropods and Cephalopods from the region.
-However, he notes that Chao was taken by bandits in 1929.
-Yin was completing at least part of the work, publishing on the Gastropods of the region.
+Paleontology is not always a safe job despite being grounded in peaceful intentions.
+Yin mentions a colleague, Y. T. Chao, would have done work on both Gastropods and Cephalopods from the region.
+However, he notes that bandits took Chao in 1929.
+Yin was completing at least part of the work, publishing on the Gastropods of the area.